top of page

 As long as ever you can.

 As a Christian, whatever your voice is, it carries so much influence.
 Never underestimate the power of your voice and the ability it has to transform and devastate lives.
-1 Peter 4:10-11 states, "As each has received a gift, use it to serve one another, as good stewards of God's varied grace: whoever speaks, as one who speaks oracles of God; whoever serves, as one who serves by the strength that God supplies—in order that in everything God may be glorified through Jesus Christ.
+1 Peter 4:10-11 states, "As each has received a gift, use it to serve one another, as good stewards of God's varied grace: whoever speaks, as one who speaks oracles of God; whoever serves, as one who serves by the strength that God supplies—so that in everything God may be glorified through Jesus Christ.
 To him belong glory and dominion forever and ever.
 Amen."

 Simple techniques I have used over the years to help me keep the proper mindset and end game in mind have been: